Patricious17/ardrone_joystick_catkin/README.md

 # ardrone_joystick_catkin

-remake of ardrone_jostick supported in catkin
+This repo is a remake of 'ardrone_jostick' ros package.
+It is supported in catkin.

+# Build Instructions

+To build simply call catkin_make from the catkin workspace source folder